andrew-lozoya/nginx-ecs-otel-webserver-module/README.md

 2022/08/12 09:31:12 [error] 70#70: *3 mod_opentelemetry: otel_stopInteraction: Stopping the Interaction for: ngx_http_realip_module, client: 172.17.0.1, server: localhost, request: "GET / HTTP/1.1", host: "localhost:8080"
 ```

-Finally, ensure that youdeploy an instance of the AWS Distro for OpenTelemetry Collector, which is conveniently stored in the Elastic Container Registry (ECR) within the AWS network.
-This reduces network latency and speeds up container image pulls, resulting in faster deployment times.
+Next, ensure that you deploy an instance of the AWS Distro for OpenTelemetry Collector, which is conveniently stored in the Elastic Container Registry (ECR) within the AWS network.
+This reduces network latency and speeds up subsequent container image pulls, resulting in faster deployment times.
+See the full [task definition example](https://github.com/andrew-lozoya/nginx-ecs-otel-webserver-module/blob/main/task-definition/ecs-fargate-ADOTcollector-Sidecar.json).

-Subsequently, it is essential to tailor the Collector's configuration to incorporate a New Relic License Key.
-This customization can be achieved through the environment variable AOT_CONFIG_CONTENT, which should carry the entire Otel-Collector configuration file.
+Finally, it is essential to tailor the Collector's configuration to incorporate a New Relic License Key.
+This customization can be achieved through the environment variable `AOT_CONFIG_CONTENT`, which should carry the entire [Otel-Collector configuration file](https://github.com/andrew-lozoya/nginx-ecs-otel-webserver-module/blob/main/otel-collector/otel-collector-config.yaml#L86).
 In an ECS environment, you can easily set environment variable values using AWS Systems Manager Parameters, providing the flexibility to manage configurations efficiently:

 See more ref: [https://aws-otel.github.io/docs/setup/ecs/config-through-ssm](https://aws-otel.github.io/docs/setup/ecs/config-through-ssm)